 - Lesson Materials

 - Tickets Out the Door/ Progress Monitoring

 Organize Paper Materials By Group

 Once your materials are copied, the battle is only half won.
 When you find yourself with 20 unexpected minutes to meet with a group you don’t want to waste a minute of that time looking for the stack of papers you copied last week.
-Organizing by group solves this problem!
+Setting up your math intervention organization by group solves this problem!

 For each math group, prepare a folder.
 In the left-hand pocket, clip together sets of assessments.
 If, for example, you have 5 students in your group you would clip together 5 pre-assessments, 5 post-assessments, and 5 of each ticket out the door.

 On the right-hand pocket, clip together sets of independent practice activities.
 For a group of five students, I might copy 6-7 of each activity so there are extras if a student needs to spend more time repeating a particular activity.

 I tuck my tracking form for assessments and daily notes in the center of this folder.
 Each day when you pick this folder up, the daily materials and your updated notes and assessments will be handy and ready to go!